 Step 3: Getting to Know our Firms

-“My business this semester is Berkely Group, which is a property development company based in the United Kingdom.
-Berkely Group was established in 1976 (then called Berkely Homes) and during its first year completed the construction of 4 homes.
+“My business this semester is Berkeley Group, which is a property development company based in the United Kingdom.
+Berkeley Group was established in 1976 (then called Berkeley Homes) and during its first year completed the construction of 4 homes.
 Just 9 years later, Berkeley Group was listed on the London Stock Exchange, and is today listed as a FTSE 100 Company.

 I’m a bit in awe of this company, probably due to its continued success.
 I asked my sister, who lives in London, if she had heard of this company and she said that they are actually building near to her suburb, which I thought was interesting.”

-And if in need of a new place in London, Berkely Group might just be building a property for us right now…
+And if in need of a new place in London, Berkeley Group might just be building a property for us right now…

 Many people have been enjoying getting to know their new company this term: with companies from many countries in the world; all, of course, using International Financial Reporting Standards (IFRS).